APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/hugging_face_guide.md

 ## Introduction

-Deploying a Hugging Face LLM on your Azure Stack HCI provides a powerful on-premises solution for running advanced language models.
+Deploying a Hugging Face LLM on your Azure Local provides a powerful on-premises solution for running advanced language models.
 By leveraging Azure Arc-enabled AKS, you can manage your Kubernetes clusters and applications using familiar Azure tools while maintaining control over your data and infrastructure.

-This guide walks you through deploying a Hugging Face LLM as a containerized application on your Azure Arc-enabled AKS cluster running on Azure Stack HCI with Cisco UCS servers.
+This guide walks you through deploying a Hugging Face LLM as a containerized application on your Azure Arc-enabled AKS cluster running on Azure Local with Cisco UCS servers.

 ---